 Every year, there are almost 100 deaths and over 34,000 injuries due to forklift (powered industrial truck) accidents (source).

 According to OSHA, many of these are the result of “improper equipment” and a lack of training.
 In other words, these accidents could be avoided.
-The nameplates on a forklift are an important piece of this safety puzzle.
+The nameplates, also called data plates (the two terms are used interchangeably), on a forklift are an important piece of this safety puzzle.
 They indicate exactly how much load can be put on a forklift taking into account things like truck weight and attachments.

 Most resources online are confusing, filled with jargon and OSHA codes – so we wanted to make a guide you could easily understand.